automl/dac4automlcomp/index.md

 - CodaLab competition page: [https://codalab.lisn.upsaclay.fr/competitions/3727](https://codalab.lisn.upsaclay.fr/competitions/3727)

 ### Dates
-Submission starts on the **04.04.2022** and is possible throughout the training phase until the **18.06.2022 AOE**.
+Submission starts on the **04.04.2022** and is possible throughout the training phase until the ~~18.06.2022 AOE~~ **09.07.2022 AOE** (extended deadline).
 Afterwards we will evaluate the submissions and announce the results at the AutoML-Conf 2022.

 ### Awards